-The Organic Farmer is an independent magazine for the East African farming community.
-It promotes icipe organic farming and sup- African Insect Science for Food and Health ports discussions on all aspects of sustainable development.
+The Organic Farmer is an independent magazine for the East African farming fr icipe organic farming and sup-Atrican Insect Science for Food and ports discussions on all aspects of sustainable development.
 It is published monthly by ICIPE.
 The articles in the The Organic Farmer do not necessarily reflect the views of ICIPE.